herod2k/olkb_planck_workman/README.md

 ## Compiling and flashing

 1. Setup your QMK environment locally (https://docs.qmk.fm/#/newbs_getting_started)
-2. Clone this project inside: `qmk_firmware/keyboards/planck/keymaps/herod2k`
+2. Copy this folder inside: `qmk_firmware/keyboards/planck/keymaps/`
 3. Put the keyboard in reset mode (LWR + RSE + Q)
 4. From the project root folder launch the build/fiash using the docker utility: